BlakeMoore9/Fundus-Image-Classification/readme.md

 # References
-Here some of the Books, Papers and Articles I read and Videos I watched in Preparation for my Project and Links to Websites which were very helpful in resolving issues and how-tos.
+Here some of the Books, Papers and Articles I read and Videos I watched in Preparation for my Project and Links to Websites which were very helpful in resolving issues.

 ## Language, Libraries
 https://www.python.org/<br>